joinpursuit/Pursuit-Core-Web/react_2/redux_1/README.md

 ## Objectives

 - Explain what Redux is and what problem it solves
-- Diagram the state of an application
+- Diagram the state flow of an application
-- Build a counter app using Redux
+- Examine & modify a counter app using Redux

 ## Resources